 This house had charm AND a basement workshop.

 FINDINGS: The basement had indeed taken on water from the recent rain storm (It rained Sunday night through the time we left on Thursday morning.).
-Some water was on the basement floor, but more alarming was the fact that water had come in through the cinder block wall and soaked the plywood on which the electrical panel attached to it.
+There was standing water was on the basement floor, but more alarming was the fact that water had come in through the cinder block wall and soaked the plywood to which the house’s electrical panel and fuse box was attached.
 There was also one visible piece of wood that was covered with thick mold.
 If it is in one place, it is elsewhere.